Blanche Bruce: Honors and legacy

 In October 1999, the U.S. Senate commissioned a portrait of Bruce.
-African-American Washington D.C. artist Simmie Knox was selected in 2000 to paint the portrait, which was unveiled in the Capitol in 2001.
+African-American Washington D.C. artist Simmie Knox was selected in 2000 to paint the portrait, based on a photograph by Mathew Brady; it was unveiled in the Capitol in 2001.

-A historical highway marker marking Bruce's birthplace at the intersection of highway 360 and 623 near Green Bay, Prince Edward County, Virginia, was unveiled by the African American Heritage Preservation Foundation on March 1, 2006.
+Blanche Bruce is listed in Molefi Kete Asante's book 100 Greatest African Americans (2002).

-Bruce School
+On March 1, 2006, the African American Heritage Preservation Foundation unveiled a historical highway marker noting Bruce's birthplace at the intersection of highway 360 and 623 near Green Bay, Prince Edward County, Virginia.

-In July 1898, the District of Columbia public school trustees ordered that a then-new public school building on Marshall Street in Park View be named the Bruce School in his honor.
-Marshall Street later became Kenyon Street and the Bruce School became Caesar Chavez Prep Middle School in 2009, named for the Mexican-American labor organizer Cesar Chavez.
-In 1973, the all-black Bruce School and James Monroe school were combined in a new campus as the integrated Bruce-Monroe.
-In 2008, the school was relocated to Park View and the old building demolished in 2009.
+Lawrence Otis Graham authored a historical book about Bruce titled The True Story of America's First Black Dynasty: The Senator and the Socialite in June 2006.